So my brother Ryan would have been 34 today.

 We try to keep that excitement around here, too.
 We’re excited about relationships.
 About projects.
 We’re as excited about your new floor plan as you are.
 I promise.
 Because living around Ryan for 33 years taught us that.

 TWO.
 THAT EVERYONE DESERVES A HOME THEY LOVE AND ARE PROUD OF.

 I know that a lot of people believe that remodeling is a luxury.
 And I suppose that in many ways it is.
 But what I learned from Ryan was the importance of a home, not a house.

 Ryan had immense pride in the places he lived.
 Whether it was his parents’ basement or his Special Needs group home.
 A home to him was incredibly vital.
 A place where he was comfortable.
 A place where he could breathe.
-And when he was a kid, a place where he could crawl inside.

 On another note, having ample hiding spots where as an adult he could shove banana peels and empty yogurt cups was vital, too.
 And spoons!
 Washing silverware is for the birds, he’d tell ya.
-Just stick it somewhere dark and have mom buy some more.
+Just stick that spoon somewhere dark and have mom buy some more.
 For months after his death, my mom was still finding spoons in between seat cushions and behind furniture.

 Functionality is important.
-Because it’s stressful walking in to a mess.
+Because it’s stressful walking into a mess.
 A mess that’s hard to be rid of when there’s no where for it to go.